hvianna/audioMotion-analyzer/README.md

 `peak` and `value` elements are floats between 0 and 1, relative to the lowest and highest volume levels defined by [`minDecibels`](#mindecibels) and [`maxDecibels`](#maxdecibels).

 `hold` values are integers and indicate the hold time (in frames) for the current peak.
-Negative values mean the peak is currently fading or falling down, depending on the value of [`fadePeaks`](#fadepeaks).
+Negative values mean the peak is currently falling down or fading out.

 Please note that `hold` and `value` will have only one element when [`channelLayout`](#channellayout-string) is set to *'single'*, but `peak` is always a two-element array.